Ruby client documentation

 gem "notifications-ruby-client"

-Refer to the client changelogarrow-up-right for the version number and the latest updates.
+Refer to the [client changelog](https://github.com/alphagov/notifications-ruby-client/blob/main/CHANGELOG.md) for the version number and the latest updates.

 **Installing globally**